fkh/nomic/rules.md

 ##### 104.
 All rule-changes proposed in the proper way shall be voted on.
 They will be adopted if and only if they receive the required number of votes.

-##### 105.
-Every player is an eligible voter.
-Every eligible voter must participate in every vote on rule-changes.

 ##### 106.
 All proposed rule-changes shall be written down before they are voted on.
 If they are adopted, they shall guide play in the form in which they were voted on.